 David vs. Goliath: Reflections on a special election in Decorah, Iowa (Bleeding Heartland)

 Community organizer Tabita Green provides a fascinating inside view of a hard-fought local referendum.

-A farewell and a vision for campus well-being (Luther College)
+A farewell and a vision for campus well-being (Ideas and Creations)

 While none of us can single-handedly achieve systems change at a national scale, we can look at the systems we control and determine if these environments can be changed to support human and planetary well-being.
 One such system is a college campus.